Medication use in older people involves balancing disease management with avoiding adverse events.

 When complete, the medications list should be reviewed to focus on medications that are associated with the development of geriatric syndromes.

 Targeting medications with the highest risk of causing injury could prevent more adverse drug events and emergency department visits.1,2,3 These medications include Warfarin, Insulin, Digoxin, narcotics, opiates and sedatives.
 If an older person is taking any of these medications, discuss them with the treating doctor and refer to the ward pharmacist for further assessment.
-Along with the team’s clinical judgment, use the prescribing appropriateness criteria and the STOPP/START tool to minimise inappropriate prescribing during the review process.
+Along with the team’s clinical judgement, use the prescribing appropriateness criteria and the STOPP/START tool to minimise inappropriate prescribing during the review process.

 Optimising medication use